Mays-M/White-Hat-hacker/Reverse Engineering.md

 ## Main function of the program

-""The code begins with the standard preamble.
+The code begins with the standard preamble.
 This sets up the stack frame and allocates memory for local variables.
 The string "serial key: " is printed to prompt the user for input.
 Input is read using scanf with “%s” as an argument.
 It is stored in a buffer as a string.
-This is passed to the check_serial function for validation.The result is checked.""
+This is passed to the check_serial function for validation.The result is checked.

 • _time: This function to retrieving the current time.

 • _stand: to initialize the serial key number.

 • _memset: to initial a block of memory [var_17] set to zero.

 • _printf: to print the string “Insert serial key” to the console, prompting the user input.

 • ___isoc99_scanf: it is readying user input and check if it is string.

 • Check_serial: to check the user input validation.

 • word ptr: it means the following operand is a 16-bit value located in memory at a particular address.
 Reverse assembly is often used in debugging and reverse engineering to understand the low-level details of a program or